Hedda Sterne: Legacy

 Sterne has been often overlooked in art historical narratives of the post-war American art scene.
 At the time of her death, possibly the last surviving artist of the first generation of the New York School, Hedda Sterne viewed her widely varied works more as in flux than as definitive statements.

 In 2006, the art historian Josef Helfenstein wrote:

 From the very beginning of her outstanding but unknown career, Sterne maintained an individual profile in the face of Jackson Pollock, Willem de Kooning, Mark Rothko, and Barnett Newman, all of whom she knew personally.
 Her independence reflected an immense artistic and personal integrity.
 The astonishing variety of Sterne's work, spanning from her initial appropriation of surrealist techniques, to her investigation of conceptual painting, and her unprecedented installations in the 1960s, exemplify her adventurous spirit.
 Yet, the heterogeneity of her styles, and her complete disinterest in the commercially driven art world, have contributed to her exclusion from the canon.
 When the heroic male narratives of modernism begin to fade, we may, eventually, be ready to recognize this amazingly idiosyncratic body of work.
 Sterne's art is, indeed, a manifesto in favor of the untamable forces of the mind and the continually changing flux of life.

+In 2016 her biography was included in the exhibition catalogue Women of Abstract Expressionism organized by the Denver Art Museum.

 In 2016, Sterne's work was exhibited at Van Doren Waxter under the title "Machines 1947-1951".
 The New York Times wrote:

 Her first show at the gallery, it features paintings and monotype prints that were made at the same moment: the decade after Ms. Sterne arrived in New York from Bucharest, Romania, having barely escaped the Nazis.
 These muted, mostly tan and blue canvases depict machines inspired by farm equipment in Vermont, and reveal her sometime alliance with the Surrealists (especially a fellow Romanian artist, Victor Brauner).
 Anthropomorphic and uncanny, the paintings in "Machines" also recall the work of Francis Picabia, Eduardo Paolozzi and Lee Lozano ...
 It is wonderful to see Ms. Sterne finally coming out from behind the famous photograph and being seriously considered as a painter.

+Stern's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.